Nagano Prefecture is a wine region attracting attention not only in Japan but also worldwide.

 A unique dry white wine with a backbone of two types of Chardonnay from different regions, blended with 18% Sauvignon Blanc.

-It is finished with a complex harmony where aromas and flavors that do not appear in individual grapes overlap.
+You can enjoy a complex harmony where aromas and flavors that don’t appear in individual grapes blend together.

 The label is also romantic, featuring grapes designed to look like stars.

-With a pleasant fruity aroma, a soft mouthfeel, and a well-rounded umami, it seems to pair well with a wide range of dishes.
+With a pleasant fruity aroma, a soft mouthfeel, and a rich umami flavor, it pairs well with a wide range of dishes.

-If you want to eat somen noodles on Tanabata day, you might want to try choosing this wine.
+If you want to eat somen noodles on Tanabata, this wine would be a great choice.

 Yatsugatake Haramura Winery / Hoshifuru Wine Blanc 2023